vaemc/wheat-esp-tools/README-EN.md

 ## Terminal Output

-The bottom xterm is used for:
+The bottom area includes a global progress bar and xterm, used for:

-- esptool stdout
+- espflash operation logs (flash / read / erase / merge / device info, etc.)
-- Progress for flash/read and similar operations
+- Live percent and phase text
-- Timestamped command logs (`[YYYY-MM-DD HH:mm:ss]`)
+- Timestamped, color-leveled logs (`[YYYY-MM-DD HH:mm:ss]`)

-Do not close the app while flashing.
-On failure, check port occupancy, drivers, wiring, and baud rate first.
+Do not close the app while flashing or reading.
+On failure, check port occupancy, drivers, wiring, and baud rate first; if full-chip reads drop packets, lower the baud rate and retry.
 Ctrl+C copies selected text in the terminal.

 ---